Finally, the wedding day!

 When he arrived at the scene, he knelt over Gisela’s lifeless body.
 Blood flowed, thick and sluggish, from her broken skull, soaking her clothes and his hands.
 Her eyes were wide open, and her

 irises held a sudden sadness.
-Her dress was turned up, exposing her light-skinned thighs that had once offered warmth, now quickly turning cold and pale.
-And the smell of copper hung thick in the
+Her dress was turned up, exposing her light-skinned thighs that had once offered him warmth.
+Blood's coppery smell hung in the air.

-God, why hadn’t he taken her seriously when she’d expressly told him she’d kill herself and the baby?
-Thankfully she didn’t harm Coral.
-But he’d have prevented her from committing suicide only if
+Good grief!
+Why hadn’t he taken her seriously when she’d expressly told him she’d kill herself and the baby?
+Thankfully, she didn’t harm Thomas.
+But he’d have prevented her from committing suicide

 © Copyright 2020 reaganwyatt.
 All rights reserved.